Gas Exchange

 • Thickening of the alveolar membrane (pulmonary fibrosis)

-• Diseases such as emphysema lead to the destruction of the alveolar architecture.
-This causes the formation of large air-filled spaces known as bullae.
-This reduces the surface area available and slows the rate of gas exchange
+• Emphysema causes the destruction of the alveolar architecture and the formation of large air-filled spaces known as bullae.
+This reduces the surface area available for gas exchange

-Emphysema is a chronic, progressive disease that results in destruction of the alveoli in the lungs.
-This results in a greatly reduced surface area for gas exchange in the lungs, which typically leads to hypoxia (Type 1 respiratory failure).
+Emphysema is a chronic, progressive disease that results in destruction of the alveoli in the lungs to form larger bullae.
+This greatly reduces the surface area for gas exchange, causing hypoxia as oxygen is slower to enter the bloodstream (Type 1 respiratory failure).

-The main symptom is of emphysema is shortness of breath, however patients may also experience wheezing, a persistent cough or chest tightness.
-Emphysema, alongside chronic bronchitis are the conditions that make up Chronic Obstructive Pulmonary Disease (COPD).
-Whilst smoking is the most common cause, other risk factors include exposure to second-hand smoke, exposure to occupational fumes or dust and living in areas with high levels of pollution.
+Emphysema and chronic bronchitis are both encompassed by the term Chronic Obstructive Pulmonary Disease (COPD).
+Whilst smoking is the most common cause of COPD, other risk factors include exposure to second-hand smoke, occupational fumes or dust and high levels of pollution.

 • Smoking cessation